iwanders/hexdump_font/README.md

 ## Usage
-Tested and developed against `fontforge 11:21 UTC 24-Sep-2017`, `libfontforge 20170924` (from Ubuntu 18.04 apt mirrors) Run `make` in this directory.
+Tested and developed against `fontforge 11:21 UTC 24-Sep-2017`, `libfontforge 20170924` (from Ubuntu 18.04 apt mirrors), confirmed working with fontforge `20190801` (from Ubuntu 20.04).
+Run `make` in this directory.
 This writes the fontforge `sfd` file to the `out` directory, as well as writing the `.ttf` file there.
 An example html page that uses this font can be hosted with `make test_host`.

 On Linux, it's easiest to copy the ttf file to the `~/.local/share/fonts/` directory, do note that in 'fancy' editors that show the font in its own typeface in the fontselector (Inkscape and